Jacob-Friesen/obscurejs/README.md

 * [objectFreeze.js]((http://obscurejavascript.tumblr.com/post/152213315637/constants-and-objectfreeze-in-javascript): How to use const and Object.freeze to create completely immutable objects.
 * [objOf.js](http://obscurejavascript.tumblr.com/post/142965398258/object-of): A shorthand way to create objects with dynamic property names in pre-es6 JavaScript.
 * [oneLineForLoop.js](http://obscurejavascript.tumblr.com/post/142193257215/one-line-for-loop): An explanation of for loop structure by using one line for loops only.
+* [mapJoin.js](#): Using the abstraction of splitting then mapping then joining to simplify string set manipulation.
 * [mapValues.js](http://obscurejavascript.tumblr.com/post/150273646551/map-values-in-javascript): Object traversal operations (mapValue and mapKeys) that iterate through objects like Array.map.
 * [maxDate.js](http://obscurejavascript.tumblr.com/post/149614290872/finding-max-date-in-one-line-in-javascript): Using one line of code to find the maximum date.
 * [negate.js](http://obscurejavascript.tumblr.com/post/151251547176/negate-in-javascript): How a simple closure based negate function can simplify code.